Renault UE Chenillette: French use

-Each Infantry Regiment in total had nine Renault UEs; the Compagnie Divisionnaire Antichar (CDAC), the division antitank company, also had three chenillettes, making for a total of thirty Renault UEs in the normal Infantry Division.
+Each Infantry Regiment in total had nine Renault UEs; the Compagnie Divisionnaire Antichar (CDAC), the division anti-tank company, also had three chenillettes, making for a total of thirty Renault UEs in the normal infantry division.

-In the Mechanised Infantry Divisions Renault UE strength was much higher however.
-Their Compagnies Divisionnaires Antichar had twelve chenillettes, one for each 25 mm gun — and in this case each individual gun had its own tractor.
+In the Mechanised Infantry Divisions chenillette strength was much higher however.
+Their CDAC had twelve chenillettes, one for each 25 mm gun — and in this case each individual gun had its own tractor.
 In their CREs six Renault UEs were present, again one allocated to each 25 mm gun; and their battalions had in their Compagnies d'Accompagnement two Renault UEs to serve their organic two Brandt mortars and two 25 mm guns.
 The Mechanised Infantry Regiments thus had eighteen chenillettes each, the MIDs in total 66.
 These are the official standard numbers; actual strengths (and uses) varied, also dependent on the replacement of the 25 mm gun by the 47 mm Brandt that was considered too heavy to be towed by a chenillette.
 In total the French Army had an organic strength of about 2500 Renault UEs; as the number of vehicles produced became after September 1939 much higher, Modèle 31s, mostly completely worn out, were gradually phased out.
 These older vehicles were sometimes unofficially appropriated by engineer and artillery units.
 Depot strength on 10 May was 1278.

-Being in principle an unarmed vehicle, the Renault UE was allowed to be employed by Vichy France.
+Being in principle an unarmed vehicle, the Germans allowed the Renault UE be employed by Vichy France.
 The type served in various conflicts involving the French colonies, used both by the government forces and the Free French.
 In May 1943, there was an attempt by the Free French to add the British Ordnance QF 6 pounder anti-tank gun, mounted on the rear of the vehicle with a gun shield.
 The relative size of the gun and the vehicle meant that it had to be operated from rear, as there was no room for the crew to operate it in the vehicle.
 After disappointing trial runs, the prototype was reverted to its original role as an artillery tractor.
-After D-Day some vehicles were used by the French irregular and regular forces in France.
+After the Allied invasion of France in June 1944 some vehicles were used by the French irregular and regular forces in France.
 After the war some units for a few years still made use of the type.
 Some vehicles were taken into use by the army of Syria.